-I've heard a lot of negative things people say about solo trips.
-Things like, "It'll be so lonely for you", "It's dangerous for young women to travel alone", "It won't be fun without other people", and so on.
+I've heard a lot of negative things said about solo trips, such as "It'll be so lonely for you", "It's dangerous for young women to travel alone", "It won't be fun without other people", and so on.
 While all these may be true to some degree, the rewarding experience you get from travelling solo far outweighs the negative aspects...and here are 5 reasons why:

 1. YOU MEET NEW PEOPLE